 If you add your baby to your membership within 2 months, waiting periods won’t be an issue.
 To do this call us on 1300 344 000 or log in to Online Member Services and go to My membership > People covered and click on Add a person.

-Note that babies can only be added to Family or Single Parent memberships, so if you’re still on Single or Couples cover, you’ll need to change your cover first.
+Note that babies can only be added to Family, Couple or Single Parent memberships, so if you’re still on a Single membership, you’ll need to change your cover first.

 Get more from your health cover